openforcefield/openff-nagl/docs/dev.md

 # Dev Installation

 To build NAGL from source, we highly recommend using virtual environments.
-If possible, we strongly recommend that you use[Anaconda](https://docs.conda.io/en/latest/) as your package manager.
+If possible, we strongly recommend that you use [Anaconda](https://docs.conda.io/en/latest/) as your package manager.

 Ensure that you have [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) installed.